-Harmattan notes that the irradiation is above forecast for each month of operation since COD, the irradiation data availability is good with only 5 days of data gabs.
-We note that the irradiation deviates with a range of 1 to 12 % above the forecast which indicates that the plant had enough resource to meet the expected production.
+Harmattan notes that the irradiation is above forecast for each month of operation since COD, the irradiation data availability is good with only 5 days of data gaps.
+The total irradiation is above the forecast which indicates that the plant had enough solar resource to meet the expected production.
+We note that due to the lack of data prior April 2022, the measured irradiation is not fully representative of the site conditions.
+We recommend acquiring the missing data from Solcast.

-Vergelegen Availability Vs Forecast
+Vergelegen Availability vs Forecast

 The following table and chart describe the availability of the plant since COD, comparing the availability of the plant with the guaranteed minimum availability of 95 %.
-October only had 4 days of availability, it was excluded from the overall average availability since it would have skew the data.
+October only had 4 days of availability; it was excluded from the overall average availability since it would have skewed the data.
 The overall average availability is 97 % with a variance of 2.00 % above the forecast.